pchapin/clac/README.md

   Windows is by using Visual Studio.

 + Using Code::Blocks and the provided `clac.workspace` file.
 This build configuration is not tested regularly, and may need some adjustments before it will work.
+Note that the version of g++ that is bundled with Code::Blocks 20.03 is too old to work.
+Clac makes use of several modern C++ 2020 features.
+However, you could reconfigure Code::Blocks to use a newer compiler, for example in the Cygwin distribution.
+It is hoped that a future version of Code::Blocks will ship with a newer C++ compiler.

 ### macOS